 Now, hold down the shift key and select CustomerAccountDetail to select five different sheets.

+With these tabs selected, navigate back to the Interject ribbon and protect the sheet.
 This will protect all five of the sheets but leave sheets that were not selected alone.

 Special Consideration for Column Groupings

-The Interject Sheet Protector also allows for groupings to be expanded and contracted
+The Interject Sheet Protector also allows for groupings to be expanded and contracted.

-Note: Interject leverages the existing sheet protector in native excel.
+Note: Interject leverages the existing sheet protector in native Excel.
 For this reason, most of the restrictions and rights are the same.